hamzamanaseer99/FoodTec/README.md

 ### 5. Notifications Page
 A notifications page was created to show alerts to the user.

-### 6. Logos Button
-A button was added to the interface to display the logos for the app.

 ### 7. Favorite Meals Page
 A favorite meals page was added to display users' favorite meals with the ability to add and remove items from the favorites.